 *This is not the full newsletter.
-View the complete April 2014 Preparedness at a Glance Newsletter
+View the complete October 2014 Preparedness at a Glance Newsletter.

 On the Radar: Upcoming Deliverables

-Joint Meetings: Participate in Joint Meetings, Conference and ITVs.
-The next ITV is scheduled May 14, 2014 1:30-3:30 EST. The next Face to Face Joint meeting will be part of the ESF 8 Conference June 9-11 in Louisville.
+Joint Meetings: Participate in joint meetings, conference and ITVs.
+The next ITV is scheduled October 8th from 1:30-3:30 EST. The next face-to-face joint meeting will be Nov.
+19. 2014 in Versailles at the KCTCS building.

-Each LHD shall determine appropriate staff needed during a response to a public health emergency or disaster and assure staff receives required training based on Training Matrix.
-Due by June 30, 2014.
+Each LHD will determine appropriate staff needed during a response to a public health emergency or disaster and assure staff receives required training based on Training Matrix.
+Due June 30, 2015

 Visit the Preparedness News page to find out about preparedness activities around the state.

 News from the Branch